umn-impish/geant/documentation/settings-documentation.md

 # Documentation for all settings available in the config file
 **Settings are given one per line.
 They are lower-case strings separated by hyphens.
 See `simulation.config.file` for an example.**
 **You can write comments by proceeding with a hash mark.
 Comments must be on their own line.
 The name is separated from the value with whitespace.
 Blank lines are ok.**

+**Update 13 February 2023: you can input a settings file name via command line arguments.
+The order is this: `./executable [settings file] [macro name]`.
+Both arguments are optional but must occur in that order.**
 | Name | Description | Unit | Value type |
 |:----:|:-----------:|:----:|:----------:|
 | save-prefix | prefix for folders saved into data-out. | none | string